 Following the rule is a great way to remember to take frequent breaks.
-This should reduce eye strain caused by looking at digital screens for too long.
+This may reduce eye strain caused by looking at digital screens for too long.

 In this article, we describe how to use the 20-20-20 rule effectively.
 We also discuss the research behind the rule and other tips for preventing eye strain.

-When following the rule, a person takes a 20-second break from looking at a screen every 20 minutes.
-During the break, the person focuses on an object 20 feet away, which relaxes the eye muscles.
+The 20-20-20 rule involves taking a 20-second break from looking at a screen every 20 minutes.
+During the break, a person focuses on an object that is at least 20 feet away, which relaxes the eye muscles.

-The following methods can help a person to put this rule into practice:
+The following methods can help put this rule into practice:

 - Set an alarm for every 20 minutes while working, as a reminder to take a break.

 - Download an app developed to help people follow the 20-20-20 rule.
-The ProtectYourVision and eyeCare apps are some examples.
+According to the National Keratoconus Foundation, options include EyePro and Awareness.

 Anyone who spends the day sitting should periodically get up and walk around, to prevent back and neck pains.

-Little scientific research has tested the effectiveness of the 20-20-20 rule, but both the American Optometric Association and the American Academy of Ophthalmology recommend it as a way to reduce eye strain.
+Little scientific research has tested the effectiveness of the 20-20-20 rule, but both the American Optometric Association (AOA) and the American Academy of Ophthalmology (AAO) recommend it as a way to reduce eye strain.